-NEW YORK / PHILADELPHIA - Former restaurateur turned Restaurant Designer Raymond Haldeman who’s exploits in the hospitality industry have been well publicized in such notable publications as Gourmet Magazine, Bon Apetit, The NY Times and Town & Country, says the question of whether to Rebrand has dogged many a bar & restaurant owner.
+NEW YORK / PHILADELPHIA - Former restaurateur turned Restaurant Designer Raymond Haldeman who’s exploits in the hospitality industry have been well publicized in such notable publications as The NY Times, USA Today, Gourmet Magazine, Bon Apetit, and Town & Country, says the question of whether to Rebrand has dogged many a bar & restaurant owner.
 Although many are employing this increasingly popular trend very little has been written about it.

 As with restaurant operations, restaurant rebranding is a comprehensive endeavor and owners must be honest with themselves when they assess their shortfalls and address the right strategy for meeting their businesses needs.
 A cosmetic make-over will not change or improve your image if the the food and service still lack consistency.
 However, a designer-rebrand when combined with improved kitchen function, the right menu, a price point that services your locations demographics and an upgrade to the server’s knowledge & attitude can provide an immediate “about-face” for any operation experiencing declining sales & waining popularity.